IUT-Imperial-237/banking-management-system/README.md

                         USERNAME::  BMS-DEV
                         PASSWORD::  123
-                Or use the Credentials of Some Existing Users in the Excel file "Sample_Database_Sheet-BMS.xlsx" to browse hrough their respective Interfaces.
+                Or use the Credentials of Some Existing Users in the Excel file "Sample_Database_Sheet-BMS.xlsx" to browse through their respective Interfaces.

                                                 @@ ENJOY YOURSELF !!!!!
 					             @@THANKS@@